SergeBakharev/carvera_a_to_z/glossary.md

 **Tolerance** : The degree to which a part may unintentionally vary from the ideal dimension. c.f., ''Allowance'', ''Clearance'', ''Interference''

 **Toolpath** : The course which an endmill will follow when performing a desired CAM operation.
-Carbide Create affords two options: Contour operations \(follow the path in question \(No Offset\), offsetting the spindle as needed \(Outside / Right and Inside / Left\), or so as to cut out the entire area \(Pocket\)\) and V Carve \(these move a V-bit so that the perimeter will be machined up to, increasing or decreasing depth as necessary\).
+Makera CAM affords two options: Contour operations \(follow the path in question \(No Offset\), offsetting the spindle as needed \(Outside / Right and Inside / Left\), or so as to cut out the entire area \(Pocket\)\) and V Carve \(these move a V-bit so that the perimeter will be machined up to, increasing or decreasing depth as necessary\).
 See [Toolpaths](toolpath-basics.md) section.

 **Toolpath Zero** : The intended origin point for zero when machining.
 Options include Lower-left, Center-left, Top-left and Center.